Use Slack To Build a Culture of Communication, Collaboration, and Foster Great Team Relationships

 Here’s a few examples to illustrate the importance of extra context, borrowed from our deep dive into Congruent Communication:

-If you approach Slack with a mindset of Congruent Communication, it’ll become an environment that fosters collaboration and productivity, rather than hindering it.
+If you approach Slack with a mindset of Congruent Communication, it’ll become an environment that fosters collaboration and productivity in your team culture, rather than hindering it.

 Whether online or face-to-face in the office, interacting with others through watercooler conversations is one of the best ways to deliver great experiences to your team.